Transnationalism: Overview

 The term "trans-national" was popularized in the early 20th century by writer Randolph Bourne to describe a new way of thinking about relationships between cultures.
-However, the term itself was coined by a colleague in college.
-Merriam-Webster Dictionary states 1921 was the year the term "transnational" was first used in print, which was after Bourne's death.
+Merriam-Webster Dictionary states that the term "transnational" first appeared in print in 1921, which was after Bourne's death.

 Transnationalism as an economic process involves the global reorganization of the production process, in which various stages of the production of any product can occur in various countries, typically with the aim of minimizing costs.
 Economic transnationalism, commonly known as globalization, was spurred in the latter half of the 20th century by the development of the internet and wireless communication, as well as the reduction in global transportation costs caused by containerization.
-Multinational corporations could be seen as a form of transnationalism, in that they seek to minimize costs, and hence maximize profits, by organizing their operations in the most efficient means possible irrespective of political boundaries.
+Multinational corporations embody economic transnationalism by organizing operations in the most efficient means possible irrespective of political boundaries.

-Proponents of transnational capitalism seek to facilitate the flow of people, ideas, and goods among regions.
-They believe that it has increasing relevance with the rapid growth of capitalist globalization.
-They contend that it does not make sense to link specific nation-state boundaries with for instance migratory workforces, globalized corporations, global money flow, global information flow, and global scientific cooperation.
-However, critical theories of transnationalism have argued that transnational capitalism has occurred through the increasing monopolization and centralization of capital by leading dominant groups in the global economy and various power blocs.
-Scholars critical of global capitalism (and its global ecological and inequality crises) have argued instead for a transnationalism from below between workers and co-operatives as well as popular social and political movements.
+Proponents of transnational capitalism seek to facilitate the flow of people, ideas, and goods between regions via migratory workforces, globalized corporations, global monetary flows, global information flows, and global scientific cooperation.
+However, scholars critical of transnational capitalism have argued instead for a transnationalism from below, between workers and co-operatives as well as popular social and political movements.